 - Means of egress, fire alarm system, ventilation, and lighting

-- The installation of movable partitions (gym, cafeteria, library classroom dividers)
+- The installation of movable partitions (gym, cafeteria, library classroom dividers) as directed

 - Use of cafeterias, libraries, auditoriums and gymnasiums with appropriate lighting, ventilation, means of egress, and fire alarms

 Drinking Water Facilities: The District may reduce the number of drinking fountains available, in order to facilitate frequent cleaning.
 However, drinking fountains are a code required plumbing fixture.
 One fountain is required for each one hundred occupants.
 All school’s water systems shall be flushed prior to school reopening.
 The District will assess all school facilities and consider installing, where necessary, physical barriers between toilets and sinks if six feet of separation is not feasible.
 When possible, the District will use touch-free paper towel dispensers in lieu of air dryers.

 The District will maintain adequate, code required ventilation (natural or mechanical) as designed.
 The Director of Buildings & Grounds will assess to determine increasing ventilation with outdoor air to the greatest extent possible (e.g., opening windows and doors) while maintaining health and safety protocols, particularly for younger students.

 Management of ill persons, contact tracing and monitoring